 The fall weather at Yosemite is usually mild, but early snowstorms can sneak up on you toward the end of the season.
 Tioga Pass closes when it gets blocked with snow, usually between mid-October and mid-November.
 If you want to climb Half Dome, do it before the second week in October, which is when they usually close the trail.

 As the busy tourist season winds down, there are few big events going on, which gives you more time to be out and about instead.
 The Yosemite Theater continues to give live evening performances through October.

-If you visit Yosemite in the winter, you can enjoy a crowd-free experience.
+If you visit Yosemite in the winter, you can enjoy your experience with very few crowds.
 The wildlife comes out, and hotel rates go down.
 Frost coats the trees in the morning, and snowstorms can blanket the valley in white.

 Yosemite's winter weather can be cold, especially at the higher elevations but the Yosemite Valley is at 4,000 feet elevation, and even if it snows, it usually melts within a day or two.
 In winter, you need to know the California regulations about snow chains including some which are in effect even when the roads are dry.

 Tioga Pass and the road to Glacier Point are often closed all winter, except in rare years with very little snowfall.
 You also won't be able to visit Tuolumne Meadows or drive across the mountains to eastern California.